Columba

-Columba (/kəˈlʌmbə, ˈkɒlʌmbə/) or Colmcille (Note: Colm Cille; Calum Cille; Colum Keeilley; Kolban or at least partly reinterpreted as Kolbjørn) (7 December 521 – 9 June 597 AD) was an Irish abbot and missionary evangelist credited with spreading Christianity in what is today Scotland at the start of the Hiberno-Scottish mission.
+Columba (/kəˈlʌmbə, ˈkɒlʌmbə/) or Colmcille (Note: Colm Cille; Calum Cille; Colum Keeilley; Kolban or at least partly reinterpreted as Kolbjørn) (7 December 521 – 9 June 597 AD) was an Irish abbot and missionary credited with spreading Christianity at the start of the Hiberno-Scottish mission in what became Scotland.
 He founded the important abbey on Iona, which became a dominant religious and political institution in the region for centuries.
-He is the patron saint of Derry.
-He was highly regarded by both the Gaels of Dál Riata and the Picts, and is remembered today as a Catholic saint and one of the Twelve Apostles of Ireland.
+He is the patron saint of Derry and one of the patron saints of Ireland along with Patrick and Brigid.
+He was venerated by both the Gaels of Dál Riata and the Picts, and is remembered as one of the Twelve Apostles of Ireland.

-Columba studied under some of Ireland's most prominent church figures and founded several monasteries in the country.
-Around 563 AD he and his twelve companions crossed to Dunaverty near Southend, Argyll, in Kintyre before settling in Iona in Scotland, then part of the Ulster kingdom of Dál Riata, where they founded a new abbey as a base for spreading Christianity among the pagan Northern Pictish kingdoms.
-He remained active in Irish politics, though he spent most of the remainder of his life in Scotland.
+Columba was born in Tyrconnell, studied under some of Ireland's most prominent church figures and founded several monasteries in the country.
+Around 563 AD he and his twelve companions crossed to Kintyre before settling on the island of Iona in the Hebrides, part of the Gaelic kingdom of Dál Riata.
+They founded Iona Abbey, which became a base for spreading Christianity among the pagan northern Pictish kingdoms.
+He remained active in Irish politics, though he spent most of the remainder of his life in what became Scotland.
 Three surviving early-medieval Latin hymns are attributed to him.